 Supporting Your Loved One

-The process of detox is the most difficult aspect of treatment.
+The detox process is often considered the most difficult aspect of treatment.
 The body signals that it requires drugs or alcohol to feel normal, making sobriety hard to maintain.
 There are, however, methods you may use to assist your loved one in maintaining sobriety.

 People in detox require as much love and support as possible in addition to medical care.
 You’ve made the first and most crucial step by studying everything you can about addiction and the detoxification procedure.
 Apply your expertise with kindness.